-But what exactly are the laws and logistics about living in an RV on your land?
-Sure, it’s your property and you ought to do what you want with it.
-But is it actually possible to live in an RV on your property?
+But what exactly are the zoning laws and logistics about living in an RV on your own property?
+Sure, it’s your property and you ought to have the freedom to do what you want with it.
+But is it legal to live in an RV on your property?
 There are many things to consider to make sure you are allowed to live in an RV on your property.
-First, you need to be sure that your land is zoned for an RV.
+First, you need to be sure that your land is locally zoned for an RV.
 And, you also need to make sure you have access to the right utility hookups.
 It’s also essential to be sure you maintain positive relationships with your neighbors, the Homeowners Association, and everyone else who may be impacted by your RV.

 But how do you achieve all of this?
 We’ll answer these questions and more for you below.
 That way, you can decide for yourself whether RV living on your property is right for you.